Garnet11/Garnet11/README.md

 # I AM A Bloodtype HCJ-and-P
 I am acquainted with HTML, CSS, and Javascript, but I mostly program in Python.
-I may be a full-stack developer, considering I have experience in both the front-end and back-end, but it depends on your definition.
+I may be a full-stack developer, considering I have experience in both the front-end and back-end (Python Flask), but it depends on your definition.
 # DO NOT HIRE ME
 I have motivation problems.
 # I POSSESS SOME OPINIONS